tkhamez/neucore/backend/README.md

 ### ESI routes

-The `/api/app/v1/esi` endpoint uses a denylist to block requests to publicly accessible ESI routes.
+The `/api/app/v2/esi` endpoint uses a denylist to block requests to publicly accessible ESI routes.
-This list can be regenerated with:
+This list is stored in `config/esi-paths-public.php` and can be regenerated with:

 ```
 bin/esi-paths-public.php